Will taking Armour thyroid help you lose weight, feel better, and have more energy?

 Again it’s not the difference in the concentration of thyroid hormone in each individual medication but most likely a reflection of digestion and absorption.

-You can think about methylcellulose as a glue which holds on tight to the thyroid hormone component of the medication, and in order for your body to absorb (and properly utilize) your intestinal tract must separate the methylcellulose from the active thyroid hormone.
+You can think about methylcellulose as a glue that holds on tight to the thyroid hormone component of the medication and in order for your body to absorb (and properly utilize) your intestinal tract must separate the methylcellulose from the active thyroid hormone.

-Unfortunately many patients with hypothyroidism also have gastrointestinal issues including low stomach acid.
+Unfortunately, many patients with hypothyroidism also have gastrointestinal issues including low stomach acid (15).

-This may result in decreased absorption of thyroid hormone or a “delayed” release of the medication into the blood stream.
+This may result in decreased absorption of thyroid hormone or cause a “delayed” release of the medication into the bloodstream.